-2 "Satan represents God's law of love as a law of selfishness.
-He declares that it is impossible for us to obey its precepts.
-The fall of our first parents, with all the woe that claims he has invented something that proves that God is wrong (sin).
+(2) Satan's charge for 6000 years has been that it is impossible for fallen, sinful human beings to overcome sin truly.
+He claims he has invented something that proves that God is wrong (sin).
 Judged by the dismal record of Laodicea, it appears that he has won the argument.
 The fact that the Son of God overcame and "condemned sin in the flesh" is not the final issue, although popular "Reformationism" would love to consider it so-thus excusing "us" from overcoming truly (Luther can malign the Jews, drink his beer on his deathbed, and still be in God's kingdom, hopefully).